farsheedify/SubReveal/README.md

 ```
 There are three output files. "subsRevealed-raw.txt" containing combination of findings by 4 stages (Amass, Subfinder, Assetfinder, crt.sh). "subsRevealed-live.txt" contaning live subdomains determined by Httprobe. "ip-address.txt" containing ip address of each subdomain (you might want to port scan etc).
 # Notes
-SubReveal is an automation of well known tools, so credits goe to the creaters of Amass, Subfinder, Assetfinder and Httprobe.
-All tools are executed like this:
+SubReveal is an automation of well known tools, and credits go to the creators of Amass, Subfinder, Assetfinder and Httprobe.
+SubReveal executes the tools in this manner:
 ```bash
 ./tool [options]
 ```